Merging divisorial with colored fans: Abstract

 \section{Abstract}

-Given a spherical homogeneous space $G/H$, we provide a simple procedure to describe its embeddings as varieties with torus action in terms of divisorial fans.
-The torus in question is obtained as the quotient group $N^0/H$, where $N^0$ is the identity component of the normalizer of $H$ in $G$.
-The resulting Chow quotient is equal to (a blowup of) the simple toroidal compactification of $G/N^0$.
+Given a spherical homogeneous space $G/H$ of minimal rank, we provide a simple procedure to describe its embeddings as varieties with torus action in terms of divisorial fans.
+The torus in question is obtained as the identity component of the quotient group $N/H$, where $N$ is the normalizer of $H$ in $G$.
+The resulting Chow quotient is equal to (a blowup of) the simple toroidal compactification of $G/(H N^\circ)$.
 In the horospherical case, for example, it is equal to a flag variety, and the slices (coefficients) of the divisorial fan are merely shifts of the colored fan along the colors.